bminer/node-mysql-queues/README.md

 As of version 0.3.0, the behavior of `commit()` is:

- * If the queue is empty when `commit()` is called, then 'COMMIT' will be queued to be excuted immediately.
+ * If the queue is empty when `commit()` is called, then 'COMMIT' will be queued to be executed immediately.
 If this behavior is desired, and you are not sure if the queue will be empty, simply call `resume()` before calling `commit()`.
  * If the queue is not empty when `commit()` is called, then 'COMMIT' will